Enjoy Leisure Drives with a View

 Paved roads wind through mountains, desert basins and canyons.
-From Lakeshore Road and Northshore Road you can see panoramic views of blue Lake Mead set against a background of colorful rugged mountains.
+From Lakeshore Road and Northshore Road, you can see panoramic views of the blue waters of Lake Mead set against a background of colorful rugged mountains.

 Northshore Road leads through areas of brilliant red boulders and rock formations in between Callville Bay and Echo Bay.
 Stop at the beautiful Redstone Picnic Area and Dune Trail.

 Learn More about Northshore Road